Western Australian public holidays 2021 – 2023

-Western Australia (WA) public holiday dates for 2021 and 2022 are listed in the table below:
+Western Australia public holiday dates for 2021 to 2023 are listed in the table below:

 |New Year’s Day||Friday 1 January|

 |Australia Day Holiday||Tuesday 26 January|

 & Monday 26 April

 |Boxing Day^||Sunday 26 December |